Bespoke Stone Kitchen Worktops

 This natural material is mined in block form and then cut into slabs with one face finished.
 For worktops, 2cm and 3cm are the preferred thickness although on occasion 4cm can be obtained.

-Granite worktops come in a variety of custom kitchen worktop surface finishes and a wide range of colours and patterns with each slab being completely unique.
+Granite worktops come in a variety of bespoke kitchen worktop surface finishes and a wide range of colours and patterns with each slab being completely unique.
 This material can look both classical and modern depending on colour choice and setting and will always need to be sealed.

 Manufactured Quartz Stone